moquality/docs_old/docs/docs/recorder/index.md

 # Getting Started with the Recorder

-The MoQuality test recorder provides functionality for recording test cases for mobile apps, as well as for both replaying test cases on a local device and editing them.
-In addition, it offers useful supplementary functionality, such as the ability to automatically download and install the app  on a new device.
+The MoQuality test recorder is used to record, replay and edit tests using a local mobile device.
+It automatically downloads and installs the app  on a new device.

 For a full overview of the recorder's functionality, see [the Recorder Feature List](features).